menu

 Living in Glouster

 Glouster is a very small village located in the state of Ohio.
-With a population of 1,640 people and two constituent neighborhoods, Glouster is the 493rd largest community in Ohio.
-Glouster has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 1,640 people and two associated neighborhoods, Glouster is the 493rd largest community in Ohio.
+Glouster has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Glouster is worth considering.

-Glouster is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Glouster does not have a public transit system used by locals to get to and from work.

-The per capita income in Glouster in 2018 was $17,374, which is low income relative to Ohio and the nation.
-This equates to an annual income of $69,496 for a family of four.
-Glouster also has one of the higher rates of people living in poverty in the nation, with 31.82% of its population below the federal poverty line.
+The per capita income in Glouster in 2018 was $20,018, which is low income relative to Ohio and the nation.
+This equates to an annual income of $80,072 for a family of four.

 The people who call Glouster home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glouster residents report their race to be White, followed by Native American.
-Important ancestries of people in Glouster include English, Irish, German, Italian, and Hungarian.
+Important ancestries of people in Glouster include English, German, Irish, Italian, and Dutch.

 The most common language spoken in Glouster is English.
 Other important languages spoken here include Italian and Polish.